Chapter 8: Advanced Techniques

 For teams in crisis or high stress.

 "Okay, I see a lot of 4s and 5s.
-That's rough.
-What's draining you?"
+That is rough.
+What is draining

 [Quick discussion]

-"Alright, knowing that, let's do quick updates and protect each other's
+"Knowing that, do quick updates and protect each other's time

 Acknowledges the human reality.